-On June 26, 2020, installation was completed on the first wind turbines installed in U.S. Federal waters.
-The offshore wind project will be fully operational by Fall 2020.
+In 2020, installation was completed on the first wind turbines installed in U.S. Federal waters.
+The offshore wind project has been fully operational since Fall 2020.

 The Coastal Virginia Offshore Wind pilot project is designed to demonstrate a grid-connected, 12-megawatt (MW) offshore wind test facility on the Outer Continental Shelf (OCS) about 27 miles off the coast of Virginia Beach.
 The data obtained and lessons learned from this project will be made publicly available and inform the future production of renewable energy within the adjacent commercial lease area.

 The site is leased by the Commonwealth of Virginia’s Department of Mines Minerals and Energy (DMME).
 Dominion Energy was designated as the lease operator and has contracted with Ørsted Energy to construct the two turbines and has selected L.E.
 Myers Company to perform onshore electrical design and construction.

 In February 2013, DMME submitted a research lease application to BOEM for the installation and operation of two 6-megawatt (MW) turbines, ancillary metocean facilities, a meteorological tower and buoy, and installation of associated cabling to shore.